TheCandidStartup/TheCandidStartup.github.io/_drafts/marmalade.md

 Scrape the last of the pectin rich mixture from the bottom of the sieve into the large pan, then discard what's left in the sieve.

 Heat the large pan.
+Resist the temptation to add more water.
+It's surprising how much the volume and liquidity increases once you add the sugar.
+The more water you have, the longer you'll need to simmer and reduce the jam before it's ready.

 Give everything a good stir and then start adding the sugar, a bit at a time.
 Stir until you can feel that all the sugar has dissolved.
 Taste and repeat as needed.

 {% include candid-image.html src="/assets/images/marmalade/boil-before.jpg" alt="Sugar added, ready to simmer" %}